nualagr/readnreviewed/README.md

 Reading numerous posts on [Stack Overflow](https://stackoverflow.com/questions/14810795/flask-url-for-generating-http-url-instead-of-https/26636880) revealed that this is a problem associated with Flask's url_for() function.
 It was suggested that adding a scheme parameter stating that the scheme='https' and that the connection was external=True, forcing the use of the full url, would fix the problem.
 Rather than adding this each time url_for was called, a wrapper function was defined that called the url_for and added these parameters.
-This https_url_for() function was thenb called for each redirect.
+This https_url_for() function was then called for each redirect.
 This removed the issue of the browser warnings.

 ##### back to [top](#table-of-contents)